grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test.md

 Besides this default, you can make a custom summary, or write the granular output to a file.

-- As summary statistics, with an overview of the test.
-- In granular, timestamped detail, written to a file.

 | On this page                                    | Read about...                           |
 |-------------------------------------------------|-----------------------------------------|